Епідемічний висипний тиф

 • Small, pink macules rapidly cover the body, later, becoming dark and maculopapular.

-• Mortality increases with age and may reach 60% in untreated patients > 50 years; vascular collapse, renal insufficiency, encephalitic signs, ecchymosis with gangrene, and pneumonia are poor prognostic signs.
+• Mortality increases with age; vascular collapse, renal insufficiency, encephalitic signs, ecchymosis with gangrene, and pneumonia are poor prognostic signs.

 • Suspect epidemic typhus based on clinical manifestations and signs of louse infestation and recent residence in or travel to an endemic region; confirm with fluorescent antibody staining of skin biopsy.